alpacahq/marketstore/docs/design/cli_framework_design.md

 github.com/spf13/cobra is the cli commander library that provides a framework for building modern cli applications.
 The main concept is, a root command, in this case `marketstore` can have subcommands and flags.
 Those subcommands can also have subcommands and flags, effectively building a nice tree of logic and commands.
 Commands can also accept non-flag arguments where necessary.

 A few nice examples of this design (in production) are popular command-line applications like docker, kubernetes, hugo, cockroachdb, influxdb, etc.

+It is really easy to see how the commands and laid out in practice- simply run `marketstore`, nothing else, and it will print out the list of commands and a bunch of useful help information.

 ### Some features of this framework
 * All errors are handled in an idiomatic go fashion through return values and handled gracefully.